hypi-universe/docs-legacy/content/tutorials/02-creating-apps.md

     {
       "url": "https://api.hypi.app/graphql/",
       "headers": {
          "Authorization":"Auth Token here.
-It can be copied from the Developer Hub", "hypi-domain": "my-domain.com"
+Generate one by login a user into their account or the current one be copied from the Developer Hub", "hypi-domain": "my-domain.com"
       }
     },